bptlab/mantichor-tezos/README.md

 ## Starting

-Start the adapter using `docker run -p 7320:7320 --name mantichor-tezos-adapter -d bptlab/mantichor-tezos-adapter:latest` or `start.sh`.
+Start the adapter using `docker run -p 7320:7320 --name mantichor-tezos-adapter -d bptlab/mantichor-tezos-adapter:latest`.
+Alternatively, execute `start.sh` to build and run the local version of the adapter instead of the prebuilt one.
 You can follow the container output using `docker logs -f mantichor-tezos-adapter`

 ## Stopping

-Stop the tool using `docker stop mantichor-tezos-adapter && docker remove mantichor-tezos-adapter` or `stop.sh`.
+Stop the tool using `docker stop mantichor-tezos-adapter && docker rm mantichor-tezos-adapter` or `stop.sh`.

 After stopping, use `docker volume rm ...` to remove the volumes belonging to the adapter and to reset the state of the node.